 SSL: The first time you run a project using HTTPS you will be prompted to install our testing certificate, this is normal and you should allow it for more stream-lined experience (otherwise you'll be warned by the browser not to visit your web app).

-If connections to the remote URL provided by Conveyor do not work (eg timeout), please try using a different IP address for your machine (use CMD and type ipconfig to see IP addresses), also ensure you have opened the port on your local firewall and check that access to Visual Studio is not blocked by a firewall rule.
+IP address: If connections to the remote URL provided by Conveyor do not work (eg timeout), please try using a different IP address for your machine (use CMD and type ipconfig to see IP addresses).
+In addition please ensure you have opened the port on your local firewall and check that access to Visual Studio is not blocked by a firewall rule.

 If Conveyor cannot find any web projects (when you run the project), please send a screen shot of your solution structure to email@example.com so we can investigate.